INSIGNEO/openBF/docs/src/man/config.md

 A list of vessel entries.
 Each vessel connects a source node (`sn`) to a target node (`tn`).
 Node 1 is the network inlet.

+Junctions are inferred automatically from shared node IDs — you never declare them explicitly.
+Any node shared by two or more vessels becomes a junction, regardless of fan-in/fan-out.
+Bifurcations (1→2), trifurcations (1→3), anastomoses (2→1), and higher-order junctions all work without any special syntax.

 ### Mandatory parameters

 ```yaml